UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Goals and Objectives for Training:

-• To further develop the fellow’s endoscopic sinonasal surgical skills, required for the performance of advanced endoscopic surgical procedures in the nose and adjacent paranasal sinuses, orbit, and skull base, in adolescents and adults.
+• To further develop the fellow’s endoscopic sinonasal surgical skills, required for the performance of advanced endoscopic surgical procedures.

 • To develop the fellow’s expertise in the multidisciplinary treatment of common ailments afflicting the upper and lower respiratory system (asthma, chronic rhinosinusitis, allergies, sleep disorders, and other common airway disorders), with an emphasis on chronic inflammatory diseases of the nose and paranasal sinuses.